 Taking your bike on a train shouldn't be a traumatising experience.
 Find out the stress-free way to travel by bike and train to work, and you'll be converted!

 Trains and bicycles are an ideal transport mix, combining high-speed inter-urban travel with unbeatable short distance efficiency.
-National Rail recognises this and its website states: ‘National Rail encourages the integrated use of cycles and trains - two convenient and environmentally friendly forms of transport.’
+National Rail recognises this and its website states: “National Rail encourages the integrated use of cycles and trains - two convenient and environmentally friendly forms of transport.”

 If the train’s bike spaces are taken, the guard can refuse you.
-This is inconvenient if you have an open ticket and expensive and inconvenient if you have an advance purchase ticket.
+This is inconvenient if you have an open ticket and if you have an advance purchase ticket, expensive, too.

 If your journey does require a bike reservation, this will be for a specific train.
 Don’t miss it!
 If you do and it’s the rail service’s fault – perhaps the connecting train was late or your train was cancelled – your reservation will generally be honoured on the next available train.
 Speak to the station staff and/or the guard.

 If you only have yourself to blame for your missed train, you have a problem.

 Train companies generally require a cycle reservation to be booked 24 hours in advance, which is impossible if you want to board the next train.
 You also might have a problem if your train is replaced by a bus service, since bikes aren’t ordinarily carried on them.
 If you can remove the wheels before bringing the bike on, this normally helps your case.

 What If You’re Unsure Whether You Can Take Your Bike On Your Train?